NMTHmations/Hungarian-MP/README.md

 ## Introduction

 The Hungarian National Assembly's website published the MP's wealth statement, in a more than 2000 pages long document.
 The document in general not so well readable.
-To ease accesibilitz for the Hungarian journalists, or the simple citizens, I have created a tool, which slices the document into several wealth statement document.
+To ease accesibility for the Hungarian journalists, or the simple citizens, I have created a tool, which slices the document into several wealth statement document.

 ## Installation, settings